Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Sim-to-Real Generalization}

+According to the aforementioned experiments, GEM can generalize to novel environment backgrounds, motion patterns, target objects, and robot embodiments.
+These characteristics enable the possibility of generalizing to real-world tasks based on simulated demonstrations.
+To validate this issue, we design two real-robot experiment settings, \ie, tuned sim-to-real and zero-shot sim-to-real.
+The experimental results of the tuned sim-to-real setting are presented in Table~\ref{Table: Real Comparison}.
+The results suggest that GEM achieves significantly superior sim-to-real generalization with a handful of tuning demonstrations.

-The input to the recurrent probabilistic network is uncolored 3D points, which do not exhibit significant differences between simulated and real environments.
-Therefore, GEM solely based on simulated demonstrations can generalize to the real world to perform operations.
-To validate this characteristic, we report the real-world manipulation success rates of GEMs with and without tuning in Table~\ref{Table: sim-to-real generalization}.
-According to the results, we can observe that the GEM trained using only simulated data can manipulate objects in the real world, though its success rates are lower than the GEM tuned with 20 demonstrations per skill.
-Through analysis, we find this is caused by two reasons.
-First of all, without tuning, the test objects are all unseen in demonstrations, which increases the manipulation challenge.
-Secondly, in a robot control system, there is a control execution delay between the input signal and the system response.
-This control execution delays are different between simulated and real robots, further enhancing the difficulty.
+The performance of GEM in the zero-shot sim-to-real setting is reported in Table~\ref{Table: sim-to-real generalization}.
+According to the results, it is observed that the GEM policy trained using only simulated data can manipulate objects in the real world, and its success rates are still promising.
+This strong generalization is attributed to the design that GEM prioritizes geometry information and decreases the importance of visual appearance.
+We also analyze the reasons of the slight performance deterioration.
+An important factor is there exists a control execution delay between the input signal and the robot system response.
+This control execution delays are different between simulated and real robots, causing a sim-to-real execution gap.
+Tuning the policy with a few real-robot demonstrations can bridge this execution delay gap.
+Therefore, the performance of GEM in the tuned sim-to-real setting is stronger.